poing/laravel-elb/README.md

-# Laravel Middleware for AWS Elastic Beanstalk HTTPS Support
+# Quickly get Laravel Up and Running on AWS Elastic Beanstalk with HTTPS

+The package proveds the necessary *essentials* to run your Laravel app on AWS Elastic Beanstalk with HTTPS.

+It provides the following:

+* Recognize **secure** requests.
+* HTTP to HTTPS Redirection
+* Environment Configuration Files `.ebextensions`

+---

 This package provides middleware that *simplifies* using `HTTPS` with your Laravel app on AWS Elastic Beanstalk.